sean09lee/PersonalAngular2/PersonalAngular2/README.md

 ### Package.json explained
 This contains dependencies and devdependencies. dependencies or third party libraries necessary to running the application. devdependencies are third party libaries that help you develop the application; like gulp.

+### Updating packages
+To update an npm dependency, run: npm install [package name] --save then update the package.json to match the version.
+Can use ^ to say non-specific version